gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Improvements for tooling providers

-The GradleConnector class has a new `disconnect` method.
-Clients can use it to asynchronously cancel release all Tooling API connections without waiting for the current build to finish.
+Tooling API clients can now use a new method from [`GradleConnector`](javadoc/org/gradle/tooling/GradleConnector.html) to asynchronously cancel all Tooling API connections without waiting for the current build to finish.
-For more details, refer to the [javadoc](javadoc/org/gradle/tooling/GradleConnector.html).

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.